Arkellys/eslint-config-arklint/README.md

 > [!WARNING]
 > Only **ESM flat config** is supported.
-> If your project uses CJS, you need to use the `.mjs` extension on your ESLint config file.
+> If your project uses CJS, you need to use the `.mjs` extension for your ESLint config file.

 The default configuration includes standards and stylistic rules for JS.
 Optional extensions can be added to add rules for `import`, `react` and `jsdoc`: